Pole Position II: Reception

-In Japan, Game Machine listed Pole Position II on their November 15, 1983, issue as being the second most successful upright/cockpit arcade cabinet of the month, before topping the charts in December 1983.
-It was later Japan's third highest-grossing upright/cockpit arcade game of 1986 (below Sega's Hang-On and Space Harrier), and fifth highest-grossing upright/cockpit arcade game of 1987.
+In Japan, Game Machine listed Pole Position II as the second most successful upright/cockpit arcade cabinet of November 1983, before topping the charts in December 1983.
+It was later Japan's third highest-grossing upright/cockpit arcade game of 1986 (below Sega's Hang-On and Space Harrier), and the fifth highest-grossing upright/cockpit arcade game of 1987.

 In the United States, Pole Position II topped the RePlay arcade chart for software conversion kits in December 1983, with the original Pole Position topping the upright cabinet chart the same month.
 It topped the RePlay software conversion kit charts for six months into 1984, through January, February, March and April up until May.
 It also topped the Play Meter conversion kit charts for street locations during July–August 1984.
 Pole Position II became the highest-grossing arcade game of 1984 in the United States, just above the original Pole Position, which was previously the highest-grossing arcade game of 1983.
 Pole Position II was later one of the top five highest-grossing arcade games of 1985, and the sixth highest-grossing arcade game of 1986.

-Gene Lewin of Play Meter magazine reviewed the arcade game, scoring it 9 out of 10.
+Gene Lewin of Play Meter reviewed the arcade game, scoring it 9 out of 10.
 Computer and Video Games reviewed the Atari 7800 version, giving it an 84% score.